Dgame/php-dto/README.md

 ## Path

-Ever had the pleasure dealing with XML's `#text` or JSON's `$value` attributes?
-Or did you ever wanted to extract a value from a provided array?
-`Path` to the rescue:
+Did you ever wanted to extract a value from a provided array? `Path` to the rescue:

 ```php
 final class Person